bovirus/adbtools2/README.md

       (`K00entware.sh` and `S99entware.sh`).
 This script is executed on boot, with parameter "boot", and on shutdown, with parameter "shutdwon", and initializes or terminates the *entware* environment.
-It can be manually executed to install the *entware* environment on an available ext2, ext3 or ext4 first partition on an attached USB key (see below for instructions)
+It can be manually executed, with parameter "install" to install the *entware* environment on an available ext2, ext3 or ext4 first partition on an attached USB key (see below for instructions)

     * `/usr/bin/wget` it is needed for initial *entware* installation

     * `/usr/lib/libtirpc.so.3.0.0` and related links, they are needed by `wget`

+* **root-rm-files.txt** this file lists, one per line, files and/or directories to be removed from the new root file system. '#' as first char in a line is a comment and it is ignored, a trailing '/' indicate a directory.
+This file is copied to the *mod-kit-dir* and can be customized.

+* **pre-image-script.sh** this script will be executed just before the creation of the new root file system image and can be used to further sutomize the new root file system.
+By default it modifies the file `/etc/banner` to add a line identifying adbtools2 version and firmware build date.
+It is copied to the *mod-kit-dir* and can be customized.

 ## Script mod-kit-configure.sh